 This is when:

-Reaction time varies from person to person, but is between typically 0.2 s and 0.9 s.
+Reaction times vary from person to person but are typically 0.2 to 0.9 seconds (s).
 A driver's reaction time can be affected by:

 Longer reaction times increase the thinking distance when stopping from a given speed.

-The braking distance of a vehicle can be affected by:
+The braking distance of a vehicle can be increased by:

 When a force is applied to the brakes of a vehicle, there is work done by the friction between the brakes and the wheel.
 This reduces the kinetic energy of the vehicle, slowing it down and causing the temperature of the brakes to increase.